chrs-myrs/discontinuity-thesis-debate/briefs/research-brief-china-ai-strategy.md

 ---

+## Context for External Researcher

+**Background**: The Discontinuity Thesis claims AI-driven unemployment is "mechanically inevitable" due to market forces.
+China presents the ultimate test case - a major economy with state control over AI deployment, employment mandates for state-owned enterprises (SOEs), and ability to override market mechanisms.
+If China can't prevent the discontinuity, it suggests Ben Luong's mechanical inevitability is correct.
+If China succeeds, it proves political choice matters more than economics.

+**The Stakes**: China employs 750+ million workers.
+Youth unemployment already exceeds 20% (by some estimates).
+The government's legitimacy depends on employment stability.
+Their approach combines AI advancement for competitiveness with employment protection for stability - but these goals may be fundamentally incompatible.

+**Key Tensions**:
+- Can central planning override Unit Cost Dominance?
+- Will employment protection destroy export competitiveness?
+- Is China creating a sustainable alternative or just delaying collapse?

+**Decision Impact**: Results determine whether:
+- Western democracies should consider China-style controls
+- The discontinuity is truly universal or capitalism-specific
+- Political intervention can meaningfully affect AI disruption
+- Timeline is fixed (2027-2029) or politically variable

+---

 ## Research Objective

 Determine whether China's state-controlled approach to AI deployment can prevent or significantly delay the employment discontinuity predicted by Ben Luong.